Mobile Malware Analysis : Tricks Used in Anubis

 Downloaders

-Anubis generally consist of two part.
-I’ll call them downloader and payload.
-If malware spreads over third party sites, such as flash updates it only downloads payload of anubis.
+it only downloads payload of anubis.
 But if malware spreads over google play store, it uses downloader.
 Because it needs to.
 If payload of anubis is used it will be detected by play protect easily.
 So to download payload, fake applications deployed on play store.
 But how an application downloads and installs another application ?

-Easy, with REQUEST_INSTALL_PACKAGES permission.
+permission.
 I think in the current state of Play Store this permission is dangerous than any other one.
 Because Play Protect can catch malware and rats if published on play store.
 Spread of malware generally comes from this permission.
 Users need to check if this permission is in permission list.

 Social Engineering

 Malware needs to lower suspicion of user after installation.
 Anubis downloaders use little but strong steps to make user believe it is legitimate app.
 Since threat actors want to catch valuable victims, generally these fake applications will be finance related apps.
-Such as Currency Converter.
+Such as Currency Converter

-Curreny - Gold - Euro Currency Center
+Curreny - Gold - Euro | Currency Center |

 ( notice #1 trending )

 But these apps will imitate legitimate ones.
 Here is how earlier fake apps worked.
 After installing, app will remove itself from homescreen.
 Why ?
 Lets say you downloaded an app.
 But it didn’t worked like you wanted.
 What you do ?
 Go back to homescreen and delete that app right ?
 Now you need to go to settings.
-Also after opening fake app, generally app will prompt App needs to be updated and forward user to legitimate app that have same app icon, app name and almost same developer name.
-So you downloaded an app, it forwarded to real one and you installed it.
-When you go back to your homescreen, you will see only one app which is legitimate one.
-With this, suspicion of user is lowered.
-But when you go to settings and list application, you will see 2 of them.
+Also after opening fake app, generally app will prompt App needs to be updated

 Also ! if you try to remove malware from settings an system error(!) will show up.